FarzeanHassim/aml-risk-triage-system/README.md

+# AML Risk Scoring & Alert Triage System (Python)

 ## 🔗 Project Demo
 [View Notebook](./aml_risk_triage.ipynb)

-# AML Risk Scoring & Alert Triage System (Python)
+---

 ## Overview
-This project simulates an end-to-end Anti-Money Laundering (AML) alert triage system using a rules-based risk scoring model.
+This project simulates a real-world Anti-Money Laundering (AML) risk scoring and alert triage system using a rules-based model, enhanced with data visualisation to support risk prioritisation and decision-making.

-It demonstrates how financial institutions prioritise high-risk customers and transactions by assigning risk scores based on key indicators such as transaction behaviour, customer profile, and regulatory risk factors.
+It demonstrates how financial institutions identify, score, and prioritise high-risk customers based on transaction behaviour, customer profile, and regulatory risk indicators.

 ---

 ## Objective
-To design a system that:
+The objective of this project is to:

-- Assigns risk scores to customers
+- Assign risk scores to customers based on AML risk indicators
-- Classifies alerts into High, Medium, and Low risk
+- Classify alerts into High, Medium, and Low risk categories
-- Prioritises alerts for investigation
+- Prioritise alerts for investigation
-- Simulates real-world transaction monitoring workflows
+- Simulate real-world transaction monitoring workflows
+- Provide analytical insights into portfolio risk distribution

 ---